 Therapy is an opportunity for change and a means of structured support at times of difficulty.
 As your therapist, I can work alongside you to explore your concerns and provide an insight into your past, current and desired emotional wellbeing.
 Talking through your personal issues with someone who plays no other role in your life can provide clarity on even the most complex of issues and a welcomed sense of relief.

-The two main models of therapy I use:
+The three main models of therapy I use:

 - Psychodynamic therapy – a means of identifying how your past relationships, past patterns of behaviours and childhood experiences are playing out today.

 - CBT - Cognitive Behavioural Therapy explores the way you think and subsequently behave.
 This is a pro-active form of therapy whereby we will work together to achieve your specific goals commonly concerning feelings of anxiety and depression.

 - Humanistic therapy - a person centred approach that places emphasis on the conditions of the therapeutic relationship.The aim of this therapy is to develop your sense of self and provide clarity on your current thoughts and feelings.

 I offer therapy to adults and young people aged 13 and over.
 I work from the Coastal Practice in Hengistbury Head, a peaceful and professional practice near to the beach.
 It has three welcoming therapy rooms and is a pleasant and appropriate environment for therapy to take place (photos of the practice can be found below).

 - BSc Psychology, First Class Honours Degree (2015)

 - Adv Dip Counselling (2009)

 - Member of the British Association for Counsellors and Psychotherapist